SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 "object but, for example, a name in the target is different.
 Provided that there will "not be an issue regarding the type (conversion) when the values are assigned, you might "specify an alias name for the database column to match a component's name in the target data object.
-SELECT FROM dbtab
+SELECT comp1 AS comp_a, comp2 AS comp_b, comp3 AS comp_c
-  FIELDS comp1 AS comp_a, comp2 AS comp_b, comp3 AS comp_c
+  FROM dbtab
   WHERE ...
   INTO CORRESPONDING FIELDS OF TABLE @itab.